 Channel metrics show where your content resonated whether that be via social, email, direct, or an other.
 In this article, you will learn the definition of every channel metric.

-- Social traffic comes from all social sources such as Facebook, Twitter, LinkedIn, etc.
+- Social traffic – Comes from all social sources such as Facebook, Twitter, LinkedIn, and so on.

-- Email traffic are views that originate from emails containing links to your website.
+- Email traffic – Views that originate from emails containing links to your website.

 - Referral traffic – Visitors follow a link from one website to another.
 The site of origin is considered the referrer.